Jean-Philippe Bouchaud (Capital Fund Management)

 Johannes Muhle-Karbe (Imperial College London)

-Johannes Muhle-Karbe joined the Department of Mathematics at Imperial College London in January 2019, where he heads the Mathematical Finance Section and directs the CFM-Imperial Institute of Quantitative Finance.
+Johannes Muhle-Karbe joined the Department of Mathematics at Imperial College London in January 2019, where he heads the Mathematical Finance Section and is the founding Co-Director of the Imperial Centre of Excellence in Quantitative Finance.

 Johannes' research lies at the interface of stochastic calculus, optimal control, and their applications to problems from finance and economics.
 In particular, he studies the impacts of "flaws and frictions" such as transaction costs or model ambiguity on optimal trading and asset prices.